-The AC has met with the external auditors, BDO LLP, without the presence of the Company's Management, to review the financial results for FY2023 and the audit observations arising from the audit of the financial statements for FY2023.
-The AC has also met with the internal auditors (see Provision 10.4) without the presence of Management in January 2024, to review any matters which might be raised.
+The AC had met with the external auditors, BDO LLP, without the presence of the Company's Management, to review the financial results for FY2024 and the audit observations arising from the audit of the financial statements for FY2024.
+The AC had also met with the internal auditors (see Provision 10.4) without the presence of Management in February 2025, to review any matters which might be raised.